List of Emmerdale Farm characters introduced in 1972–1973: Janie Harker

 Janie Harker (also Blakey), played by Diane Grayson made her first appearance in the episode airing on 23 October 1972.
 When the character returned in 1986, she was played by Lesley Duff.
-Janie is the elder sister of Pat Sugden.
+Janie is the younger sister of Pat Sugden.
 Janie visits Joe Sugden in hospital, following his car crash and suggests he takes her out when he recovers but he declines.
 Later, Janie dates Frank Blakey a few times and the pair quickly become engaged and marry in March 1973.
 The following year, Janie discovers she is pregnant and neglects to tell Frank.
 However, Frank finds this out when Joe congratulates him on his child.
 Frank remains silent, allowing Janie to tell him about the baby in her own time.
 Ruth also returned to the village, having divorced her husband Tom and left the kids with him.
 She attempts suicide but is rescued, and Janie, Frank and Pat leave the village soon after.
 When Ruth, now known as Pat dies in a car accident in 1986, Janie returns to the village for the funeral.